solislemuslab/IntBio-NitFix/Reports/symbiosis_sorted /flowchart.md

 Raw FASTQ files were not uploaded to Git because they are large.
 ```

+The raw sequencing reads are about:
+150 bp

 ---

 ### 2. Trim Reads With fastp